saisandeepan/VSD-TCL-Workshop/README.md

 set early cell library, late cell library path using read_lib.proc

-set verilog path (final synthesis netlist to be read into OpenTimer) using read_verilog.proc
+set verilog path (final synthesis netlist to be read into OpenTimer using read_verilog.proc

 Using read_sdc.proc we convert the sdc file we made earlier into timing file readable by OpenTimer.
 This proc extracts the port name, clock period, duty cycle, input and output delays.
 It converts the bussed ports into bit blasted ports

 From

 ![Screenshot (830)](https://github.com/user-attachments/assets/0a61a166-7114-4b86-9ed4-af8733490d11)

 To

 ![Screenshot (831)](https://github.com/user-attachments/assets/64e7d14a-64f5-440c-8ebe-740f1df505ff)

+return the output log to stdout using reopenStdout /dev/tty

 We create a mock spef file to give as input to the OpenTimer tool